 The ETS is a cap and trade mechanism that has the effect of putting a price on carbon (and other greenhouse gases) in an attempt to reduce the carbon emissions in New Zealand.
 The primary unit of trade is the New Zealand Unit (NZU).
 NZUs are also called carbon credits.
 Certain entities within the ETS [...]

-You do.
-Investors in the Ordinary Partnerships collectively own the freehold title to the land, together with the tree crop.
-Investors in the Limited Partnerships own the land and the tree crop through their shares in the Limited Partnership.
-Under the Financial Markets Conduct Act 2013, there is a requirement for the Supervisor (or its appointed [...]
+Investors in our Limited Partnerships own the land as well as the tree crop through their ownership of shares in the Limited Partnership.
+The land is not owned by the Manager or any other third party.
+Under the Financial Markets Conduct Act 2013, there is a requirement for the Supervisor (or its appointed custodian) to [...]